Chart Color Schemes

 Kuranda is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Kuranda, as evaluated at the 2016 Census, comprised 91.9% houses and 8.1% other dwellings.
-In comparison, Non-Metro Qld had 91.0% houses and 9.0% other dwellings.
-Home ownership in Kuranda was 41.1%, with mortgaged dwellings at 37.9% and rented dwellings at 21.1%.
-The median monthly mortgage repayment in Kuranda was $1,647, compared to Non-Metro Qld's $1,430.
-The median weekly rent in Kuranda was $270, the same as Non-Metro Qld and significantly lower than the national average of $375.
-Nationally, Kuranda's mortgage repayments were lower at $1,647 compared to Australia's average of $1,863.
+Kuranda's dwelling structure, as recorded in the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 91.0% houses and 9.0% other dwellings.
+Home ownership in Kuranda stood at 41.1%, with mortgaged dwellings at 37.9% and rented ones at 21.1%.
+The median monthly mortgage repayment was $1,647, higher than Non-Metro Qld's average of $1,430.
+Weekly rent in Kuranda was recorded at $270, matching Non-Metro Qld's figure.
+Nationally, Kuranda's mortgage repayments were lower at $1,647 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing